bsdimp/freebsd-git-docs/mini-primer.md

 The branch names in the new git repo are similar to the old names.
 For the stable branches, they are stable/X where X is the major release (like 11 or 12).
 The main branch in the new repo is 'main'.
 The main branch in the old GitHub mirror is 'master'.
-Both reflecting the defaults of git at the time they were created.
+Both reflect the defaults of git at the time they were created.
 The main/master branch is the default branch if you omit the '-b branch' or '--branch branch' options below.